jordanbaracatt/Overview-of-MakerDAO-design/readme.md

 ## Product research
+Jobs To Be Done is a way to understand what motivates users to seek and use CDPs

 ### CDP portal
 Jobs to be Done | Mental models | Usability

-**CDP Jobs To Be Done**
+•  **Jobs To Be Done**

-*Jobs To Be Done is a way to understand what motivates users to seek and use CDPs.*